openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/beccselectricity.md

 This section contains examples of how to use the BECCS electricity asset in a Macro model.

 ### Simple BECCS Electricity Asset
-This example shows a single BECCS electricity asset with fixed capacity.
+This example shows a single BECCS electricity asset with existing capacity using `Biomass_Herb` as the biomass commodity.

 **JSON Format:**
 ```json